 Montenegro was the first country in the world to declare itself as an “ecological state”.
 Its national anthem, everyday discourses and international self-representations glorify and worship the country's natural environment.
 Even the name of the country refers to the natural landscape.
-However, international reports are showing that Montenegro performs rather poorly compared to most of (post-socialist and rest of) Europe when it comes to environmental performances, including biodiversity protection, waste management and air quality.
-The country is actually home to one of the most (air) polluted inhabited places of the former Yugoslavia – the coal-mining town of Pljevlja with a coal-fired power plant – lying on the periphery of the country.
+However, different international reports, such as EPI, are showing that Montenegro performs rather poorly in the context of the “Western” and post-socialist European space when it comes to environmental performances, particularly those linked to urban environments – such as waste management and air quality.
+The country is actually home to one of the most (air) polluted inhabited places of the former Yugoslavia – the coal-mining town of Pljevlja with a coal-fired power plant and widespread household practice of coal burning – lying on the periphery of the country.

 Miloš Đurović earned his BA and MA degree in Ethnology and Anthropology at the University of Belgrade, Serbia.
-In his previous theses, he was primarily focused on the construction of religious, gender and political identity of Muslim women in the Sandžak/Raška region of Serbia through the practice of wearing the hijab, and political discussions created around the visibility of “covered” Muslim women across (mostly "Western”) Europe.
+Previously, he was primarily focused on the construction of religious, gender and national identity of Muslim women in the Sandžak/Raška region of Serbia through the practice of wearing the hijab, and political discussions created around the visibility of “covered” Muslim women across (mostly "Western”) Europe.
 He has worked as a university teaching associate in anthropological courses and as an interdisciplinary researcher of social policies in Montenegro.
-Since April 2021, he has been a scholarship holder of the Graduate School for East and Southeast European Studies in Regensburg, supervised by Prof. Dr. Ger Duijzings.
-In addition to more commonly discussed socio-political and environmental issues in contemporary societies, academically and beyond it, he is interested and enthusiastic about the question of nonhumans, their autonomy and rights, within the social reality created by anthropocentric discourses and power relations.
+Since 2021, he has been a scholarship holder of the Graduate School for East and Southeast European Studies in Regensburg, supervised by Prof. Dr. Ger Duijzings.

 Hidžab kao fenomen konstruisanja i osporavanja identiteta: primjer savremenog Novog Pazara [The hijab as a Phenomenon of Constructing and Contesting Identity: The Example of Contemporary Novi Pazar], Etnoantropološki problemi 10 (4), 2015, pp. 821-838.